byronkeet/latest-posts-block/readme.md

 - Use to build production code for your block inside `build` folder.
 - Runs once and reports back the gzip file sizes of the produced code.

+### To clone and work in new repo

+- Clone repo into new folder on pc.
+- CD into new folder
+- Create new repo in github.
+- Copy link.
+- git remote rename origin upstream.
+- git remote add origin <new repo link>.
+- git remote -v.
+Should be origin and upstream.
+- git push -u origin main